tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   * Responses to online marketing channels.
   * Buying habits (e.g. best day for buying, weekly spend)

-Comment to students, that customer segmentation is driving revenue in leading companies such as Netflix and Amazon as it's presented on the slides.
+Explain to students that customer segmentation is driving revenue in leading companies such as Netflix and Amazon.

 * 75% of Netflix viewer activity is driven by recommendation ([Source](http://blog.springtab.com/personalization-examples-netflix/)).

 * 35% of Amazon’s sales are generated through their recommendation engine ([Source](https://www.martechadvisor.com/articles/customer-experience-2/recommendation-engines-how-amazon-and-netflix-are-winning-the-personalization-battle/)).

 * Netflix’s recommendation system saves the company an estimated $1Billion per year through reduced churn ([Source](https://dl.acm.org/citation.cfm?id=2843948)).

 End the presentation with a closing facilitated discussion, ask the following questions to students:

-* How a bank could use customer segmentation to improve their products?
+* How could a bank use customer segmentation to improve their products?

-  **Sample Answer:** Instead of having a generic offer of credit cards, a bank could use customer segmentation to offer credit cards according to demographics such as: age, geography, gender, generation (e.g. Millennials and Baby Boomers), income level, marital status, etc.
+  **Sample Answer:** Instead of having a generic offer for a credit card, a bank could use customer segmentation to offer credit cards according to demographics such as: age, geography, gender, generation (e.g. Millennials and Baby Boomers), income level, marital status, etc.

-* How an investment portfolio can be improved using customer segmentation?
+* How could an investment portfolio be improved using customer segmentation?

   **Sample Answer:** Using customer segmentation a portfolio can be categorized by industry, location, revenue, account size, and number of employees to reveal where risk and opportunity live within the portfolio.
 These patterns can provide key measurable data for more predictive credit risk management.

-Comment to students that, unsupervised learning and algorithms like K-Means, are the tools behind this kind of magic that is perceived by customers.

-Answer any questions before moving on.

---
+Explain to students that we will be learning how to use sklearn and cloud-based tools to implement clustering and customer segmentation.

+---

 ### 3. Instructor Do: Data Preparation for Unsupervised Learning (10 mins)